ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 are now able
 to stay airborne for longer than three weeks at a time.
-Extreme efficiency is achieved by reducing the total weight of the aircraft while increasing the lifting surfaces aspect ratio.
+Extreme efficiency is achieved by reducing the total weight of the aircraft while increasing the lifting surfaces' aspect ratio.
 In a similar quest for extreme efficiency, the wind energy industry is also trending towards longer and more slender blades, specially for off-shore applications, where the largest blades are now close to 100-m long.